bmad4ever/Bmad-Keyboard-Stuff/R/README.md

 I do not claim this solution is better than any other solution!

+## ComputeFitnessLimits.R

+Estimates the lower and upper limits of fitness cost functions.

+These computed values are used to normalize the score of each fitness components between 0 and 1.
+The normalized values can then be weighted to prioritize certain fitness components over others without taking into account the magnitude differences of the original cost functions.

+Note that the computed limits aren't set or saved after being computed, they are only printed.
+To set them, add or change them at the top of the Fitness.R file after the source imports.

 ## Fitness.R

 The file defines the final fitness to be used by Evaluate.R and GA.R.